 Tell readers exactly what they’re getting into before they click the CTA button.
 Don’t entice them with powerful words and an appealing value proposition only to under deliver on your promise.

-If you can’t condense your message enough to fit into a button, you can use microcopy to provide context on a website.
+If you can’t condense your message enough to fit into an effective CTA button, you can use microcopy to provide context on a website.
 For mobile buttons (think Messenger or SMS), you can add context about the action you want readers to take in the message.

 Be thoughtful about selecting a call-to-action button color